FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

-If the module has css styling and lists are being called to populate multiple times, a call should be made to refresh the tabgroup\'s CSS
+If the module has css styling and lists are being called to populate multiple times, a call should be made to refresh the tabgroup's CSS

 e.g.